Shades of disapproval

 1. FEAR

-It can be a fear of losing control, a fear of social stigma or imagined fear of accidents, illness or death.
+It can be a fear of losing control, a fear of social stigma or an imagined fear of accidents, illness or death.

 2. AUTHORITARIANISM